pg9182/northstar-dedicated/README.md

 ## Features

+- **Much more efficient** than the running the server on Windows in general, especially around RAM usage.
 - **Shares read-only game files** between multiple instances.
 - **Environment variable configuration** support for convars and arguments.
 - **Stable versioning scheme** with compatibility guarantees, smoothing over changes in Northstar itself and making automatic container updates safer.